shubham3652/cgpa_To_Percentage/README.md

 There are multiple ways to write a program for this topic.

 ### I wrote it in a ✌️(```two```) ways:
- There are Program files in two different Folders.
+ There are ✌️ Program files in two different Folders.
 In which,
 * 📁Program file (```LOOP```)  ♾
 * 📁Program file (```no_LOOP```)

-There are comments over the code so that you can understand it very well.\
+And Some of the comments over the code so that you can understand it very well.\
 Its easy, you will get it.\
-I tried to make it as easy as possible to understand.
+I tried to make it as easy as possible to make you guys understand easily.

 ----------------
 ## Compile & Run (🏃)